 - Access to specialized prescription medication, supplies and equipment.

 B.C.
-Palliative Care Benefits Program
+Palliative Care Benefits

-The B.C.
-Palliative Care Benefits Program supports B.C. residents of any age who have reached the end stage of a life-threatening illness and want to receive medically-appropriate palliative care at home.
-‘Home’ is wherever the person is living, whether in their own home, with family or friends, in an assisted living residence or in a hospice that is not a licensed residential care facility covered under PharmaCare Plan B.
+B.C.
+Palliative Care Benefits supports B.C. residents of any age who have reached the end stage of a life-threatening illness and want to receive medically-appropriate palliative care at home.
+‘Home’ is wherever the person is living, whether in their own home, with family or friends, in an assisted living residence or in a hospice that is not a licensed community care facility covered under PharmaCare Plan B.

 Advance Care Planning